 It's important to treat your team as adults and trust they will respond as such.
 Don't give them a 'watered-down' version of the truth.
 Celebrate your wins!
 Discuss where you could improve.
 Notice opportunities and understand where you messed up.
 Both sides create a chance to learn and grow together as a team.

-After it's all said and done, self implementing open-book management might feel like a a never ending obstacle course but try and remember there's always somewhere to turn when you need help.
+After it's all said and done, self-implementing open-book management might feel like a never-ending obstacle course but try and remember there's always somewhere to turn when you need help.

 We hope you will take advantage of the resources we provide and if you'd like some in-person open-book learning opportunities we have those too.
 Good luck and enjoy The Game!